Grounded GUI Understanding for Vision-Based Spatial Intelligent Agent: Exemplified by Extended Reality Apps: The Approach

 \subsection{Module II: Reflection-Directed \ivo Candidate Detection}

-This module aims at recognizing and localizing IGE candidates within the VR scene, based on the captured semantic contexts from Module I. LMM can reveal more semantic hints than traditional methods, making it a better backbone for our approach.
+This module aims at recognizing and localizing IGE candidates within the XR scene, based on the captured semantic contexts from Module I. LMM can reveal more semantic hints than traditional methods, making it a better backbone for our approach.
 However, LMM tends to generate semantically-incorrect IGEs with inaccurate locations.
-This is because VR IGE detection requires precise spatial perception and visual-semantic alignment capabilities, and VR IGE categories are open-vocabulary and heterogeneous (as presented in the challenges and motivational examples). \tool conquer these challenges through a reflection-directed IGE candidate detection loop:
+This is because XR IGE detection requires precise spatial perception and visual-semantic alignment capabilities, and XR IGE categories are open-vocabulary and heterogeneous (as presented in the challenges and motivational examples). \tool conquer these challenges through a reflection-directed IGE candidate detection loop:

 i).
 Since LMM has difficulties locating IGE candidates and produces semantic hallucinations, \tool performs IGE candidate detection (\cref{sec:described-ige-candidate-detection}) upon LMM's results, based on a language-model-aligned visual foundation model (VFM).
 This VFM detection module (short as VFMD) verifies IGE candidates' existence, reduces hallucinations of incorrect candidates, and locates the exact bounding boxes of existing candidates for further analysis.